 Google is the go-to resource for almost any query, including open job posts.
-As such, it can be a powerful tool for finding qualified new hires (although you cannot post a job ad directly to the search engine).
-Through its job ad aggregator, Google for Jobs, it will pick up your listing either from a third-party site—generally a job board—or your own website.
-The latter is more technical and frequently used for larger companies, while the former is more appropriate for small businesses.
+It can be a powerful tool for getting your open positions in front of qualified candidates.
+However, you cannot post a job ad directly on Google.
+Instead, its job ad aggregator, Google for Jobs, will pick up your listing from one of two methods—a third-party site (job board) or your careers page on your website.

-Here’s a list of some of the major boards that are already integrated with Google (note that popular job board Indeed is not one of them):
+Here’s a list of some of the major job boards that are already integrated with Google:

 If you’re looking for affordable options to use, then check out our guide to the best free job posting websites.

 Indeed is not on our list above as it does not integrate with Google for Jobs, so your Indeed job posting won’t appear in any Google search results.
 You can, however, learn how to post a job on Indeed in our guide.

 Here’s what it might look like when a candidate searches for a payroll specialist job in Baltimore.